geerlingguy/drupal-pi/README.md

     2. Install pip and Python dev tools: `sudo apt-get install -y python-dev python-pip`
     3. Install Ansible: `sudo pip install ansible`
   8. Test the Ansible installation: `ansible --version` (should output the Ansible version).

+*† If you plan on using your Pi as a headless Drupal server, you don't need all the extra software included with the default Raspbian image.
+I recommend instead using the latest version of the [Diet Raspbian](http://files.midwesternmac.com/#raspberry-pi-images) image, which is less than half the size of Raspbian.*

 ## Install LEMP software stack and Drupal